The complaint was waiting for them before breakfast.

 That was somehow worse.

-Park appeared behind her a second later, quiet as usual, and looked at the screen once.
+Park came back a moment later, quiet as usual, and looked at the screen once.

 "Guilds noticed."